Fashion for the home: Hardwoods are key design element in contemporary furnishings

 From the runway to the living room, hot trends in home fashion can take the style of a room from simple to stunning.
 Incorporating trendy furniture into home decor is an easy way to add style without having to make costly renovations.

-If you are looking for ideas to upgrade your home’s interior decor for 2012, the American Hardwood Information Center offers design trends inspired by the most recent High Point Market home furnishings show.
+If you are looking for ideas to upgrade your home’s interior decor, the American Hardwood Information Center offers design trends inspired by the most recent High Point Market home furnishings show.

 Bring the outdoors in

 A key furniture trend for this season is bringing the outdoors in through the use of natural American hardwoods.
 Outdoor-inspired furniture that mimics traditional park benches, picnic tables and lawn chairs, using hardwoods, is a noteworthy design element.
 Inspired by Mother Nature, designers at the High Point Market showcased hardwoods in both traditional and modern forms, accentuating the organic curves, movement and form of the natural material.
 Homeowners can mimic the look by selecting wood furniture with unique curves or pieces that highlight the natural whorls, knots and texture of the wood.